isabella232/advertising-cloud.en/help/dsp/introduction/data-usage-guidelines.md

 ---
-title: Adobe Advertising Cloud Data Usage Guidelines
+title: Adobe Advertising Cloud DSP Data Usage Guidelines
 description: See the guidelines for data usage.
 feature: Policies
 exl-id: c3f68457-92c6-472a-93f4-cce9aeaecc53
 ---
-# Adobe Advertising Cloud Data Usage Guidelines
+# Adobe Advertising Cloud DSP Data Usage Guidelines

 *Last Updated: September 5, 2019*

+*For Adobe Advertising Cloud Demand Side Platform*

 These Data Usage Guidelines (“Data Guidelines”) set forth the requirements for the use of certain data accessed via Adobe’s On-demand Services for Advertising Cloud ("Services”).
 These Guidelines are incorporated by reference into the Agreement between Adobe and the Customer using the On-demand Services.
 Capitalized terms used in these Guidelines but not defined herein will have the meaning set forth in that Agreement.